microsoftgraph/php-connect-rest-sample/README.md

 1. Map a web application in your web server to the **app** folder in your local repository.
 2. Using your favorite IDE, open **Constants.php** in the *app* folder.
-3. Replace *{YOUR CLIENT ID HERE}* with the client ID of your registered Azure application.
+3. Replace *{YOUR AZURE CLIENT ID HERE}* with the client ID of your registered Azure application.
-4. Replace *{YOUR CLIENT SECRET HERE}* with the client secret of your registered Azure application.
+4. Replace *{YOUR AZURE KEY HERE}* with the client secret of your registered Azure application.
-5. Replace *{YOUR REDIRECT URI HERE}* with the reply URL of your registered Azure application.
+5. Replace *{YOUR AZURE REPLY URL HERE}* with the reply URL of your registered Azure application.
 6. Navigate to ```http://localhost/<your_web_application>/Connect.php``` in your web browser.

 ## Troubleshooting